Welcome to our first installment of Aqua-Mail!

 There's also a classic Teen Titans story by Bob Haney and Nick Cardy, reprinted from Teen Titans #14.

-It's here we get to see that, in, er, whatever language this is, Aqualad translates simply into "Aquaboy"
+It's here we get to see that, in, er, whatever language this is, Aqualad translates simply into "Aquaboy":

 Finally, from already-enrolled F.O.A.M. member John Lijewski III came a link to an online video from a group called iFanboy, entitled "What's Wrong With Aquaman?":

 This concludes our first rummaging through the Aqua-Mailbag, but it won't be the last.
+So thanks guys, and Joe, Glenn, and Adam--welcome to F.O.A.M!

 2 comments: